Silver Swans Morning Tea

 Friday

 We would love to have you come and try Tap at Simply Ballet.
-Some classes only have limited spaces so existing customers will receive priority booking.
+Some classes only have limited spaces so get in quick!

 Simply Ballet’s regular Terms and Conditions of enrolment apply to trial classes.
 See our full policy here